Into the Night (Benny Mardones song): Commercial success

 Mardones originally released "Into the Night" in June 1980.
 The song peaked at No. 11 on the Hot 100 for two weeks that September, logging 20 weeks on the chart before falling off in late October.
 Mardones was unable to duplicate "Into the Night"'s success and is considered a one-hit wonder.

 In 1989, a "Where Are They Now?"
 Arizona radio segment spurred L.A.
-DJ Scott Shannon to add the song to his playlist, ultimately rocketing the song back onto the national charts, on May 6.
+DJ Scott Shannon to add the song to his playlist, ultimately returning the song onto the national charts, on May 6.
 This time, it peaked at No. 20 the first week in July, adding 17 weeks to its previous run of 20, for a total of 37 (nonconsecutive) weeks.
 "Into the Night" was a hit on Adult Contemporary radio this time as well, where it spent 19 weeks and also peaked at No. 20 on the chart.

 The original recording was in C minor.
 Shortly before his 2017 retirement, Mardones performed it in B minor to accommodate his aging voice.